 Return to the Dogs & Puppies page

 When she arrived, she was barely able to stand or walk, due to major hind end issues that were originally thought likely to be age and arthritis related.
 We put her on pain medication, an anti-inflammatory, joint support supplements, and a diet (she was about 30 pounds overweight).
-Her mobility has improved significantly.
-Now she is getting up and down quickly, and walking much more comfortably.
+Her mobility then improved significantly, with her getting up and down quickly, and walking much more comfortably.

 see next transports to Seattle area and Spokane on the homepage

 If you would like to know more about, or think you might

 or e-mail us at: